Safely Learning Controlled Stochastic Dynamics: Conclusion

 \section{Conclusion}

 We introduced a provably safe and efficient method for learning controlled stochastic dynamics from trajectory data.
 By leveraging kernel-based confidence bounds and smoothness assumptions, our method incrementally expands an initial safe control set, ensuring that all trajectories remain within predefined safety regions throughout the learning process.
 Theoretical guarantees were established for both safety and estimation accuracy, with learning rates that adapt to the Sobolev regularity of the true dynamics.
 Numerical experiments corroborate our theoretical findings regarding safety and estimation accuracy.
-By tuning the safety (\(\varepsilon\)) and reset (\(\xi\)) thresholds, users can explicitly control the trade-off between conservative safety satisfaction and more exploratory behavior.
-The method's computational efficiency further supports its practical applicability in real-world, safety-critical environments.
-Future work includes validation on physical systems (e.g., autonomous robots), improved scalability via fast kernel methods (e.g., sketching, incremental updates), and extensions to handle abrupt dynamics and other non-diffusive disturbances, such as jump processes encountered in pedestrian-vehicle interactions and hybrid systems.
+By tuning the safety (\(\varepsilon\)) and reset (\(\xi\)) thresholds, users can explicitly control the trade-off between conservative safety satisfaction and exploratory behavior.
+While our experimental validation focuses on a low-dimensional setting, the theoretical results scale with dimension: the convergence rates for the proposed estimators decrease polynomially with dimension and can mitigate the curse of dimensionality under sufficient smoothness.
+This makes the method applicable to higher-dimensional systems, which we plan to investigate in future work.
+Further research will include validation on physical systems (e.g., autonomous robots), improved scalability through fast kernel methods (e.g., sketching or incremental updates), comparisons with safe RL baselines, systematic analyses of kernel and threshold selection, and extensions to handle abrupt dynamics and non-diffusive disturbances such as jump processes arising in pedestrian–vehicle interactions and hybrid systems.
+These developments will further support applications in safety-critical control and decision-making under uncertainty.